lightningpwr28/project-soap/README.md

 ## TODO

+1. Make structure of generated files cleaner and remove at program finish
-1. Add a command line interface
+2. Add a command line interface
-2. Clean up code
+3. Clean up code
+4. Package for release